fruizg0302/new-template-profile-example/README.md

 # Profile Service

-Profile Service is responsible to << CHANGE ME  write here the motivation and responsibility to create this project >>
+Profile Service is responsible to showcase the new template for projects implementing an H2 In Memory database for a Profile instance

 This project was build based on PaloIT templates.